Orthogonal Fold & Cut: 1D Fold Cut Problems

-We first consider the simpler problem of fold \& cut in one dimension.
-Given a line segment with marked \defn{cut points}, \defn{1D fold \& cut} asks us to fold the line segment and make a single (0-dimensional) cut that hits exactly the cut points.
-That is, we wish to align the cut points but not any other points.
-We do not allow folds at cut points.
+We first consider the simpler problem of fold \& cut with one-dimensional paper, called \defn{1D fold \& cut}.
+Given a line segment of paper with marked \defn{cut points}, this problem asks us to fold the paper flat (meaning, onto a line) to align the given cut points onto a common point, with no other folded paper overlapping that point.
+Thus, if we make a single (0-dimensional) cut by removing all points of paper that overlap that common point, we end up removing exactly the specified cut points.
+We show this problem always has a solution, even if we forbid folds at cut points.

-Specifying the locations of unsigned creases uniquely determines the position of each point in the segment in the folded state, and any unsigned 1D crease pattern can be folded flat (e.g., with an accordion fold).
-Thus to solve 1D fold \& cut, it suffices to specify the locations of creases.
+To solve 1D fold \& cut, we claim that it suffices to specify the locations of creases.
+Specifying the locations of unsigned creases uniquely determines the position of each point in the segment in the folded state.
+Furthermore, any unsigned 1D crease pattern can be folded flat, e.g., with an \defn{accordion} fold that alternates mountain and valley \cite[Section~12.1]{Demaine-O'Rourke-2007}.
+We use this approach to prove universality: